 We thought that Tesla founder Elon Musk was kidding when he tweeted about “rocket thrusters” being available on the new Tesla Roadster.
 But he isn’t.
 The car really does have thrusters as an option.
 And not only is Tesla thinking of rockets, but so is Ferrari.
 But first, let’s look at the Tesla thrusters in action against a non-rocket thrust Roadster.

 Musk claims with rocket thrusters the Tesla Roadster can accelerate from 0-60 in 1.1 seconds

 When Rimac claimed that the Nevera was the world’s quickest accelerating road car, Musk was quick to reveal the whole rocket thruster deal.
 Rimac claims the Nevera can go from zero to sixty in 1.85 seconds.
-Musk claims that with the rocket thrusters the Tesla Roadster can accelerate from zero to sixty in 1.1 seconds and 1.9 seconds without.
+Musk claims that with the rocket thrusters, the Tesla Roadster can accelerate from zero to sixty in 1.1 seconds, and 1.9 seconds without.

-The cones indicate a quarter-mile to give some comparison of where each vehicle would be at were they accelerating that quickly.
+The cones indicate a quarter-mile to give some comparison of where each vehicle would be were they accelerating that quickly.
 You know, if this was an actual videotaped race rather than a visualization.
 Popovski used 3D StudioMax to create the simulation.